fnagel/t3extblog/Documentation/DeveloperGuide/Index.rst

 Testing
 -------

+This needs to be done for latest supported TYPO3 versions in a multi-language site setup.
+It is recommenced to install T3extblog in TYPO3'S default Bootstrap Package.

 **What needs to be tested:**

 * Creating blog posts (with and without preview image and text)
 * Posting comments and subscribe for new comments
+	* With and without SPAM check triggered
+	* Test field validation
 * Using the subscription manager (confirm and delete for new comment and post subscription)
 * New comment subscription
 	* admin, subscriber opt-in and notification emails
 	* triggered by: frontend & backend (confirm and un-spam a comment)
+	* make sure mails are sent with localized links for multi language setups
 * New post subscription
 	* subscriber opt-in (frontend) and notification emails (button in BE module)
 * Run unit tests (see below)

+**Quick test procedure**

+* Create a new post
+* Add comment with subscription (saved but marked as SPAM) -> admin email sent
+* Mark as non SPAM using the dashboard (T3extblog BE module) -> subscription mail sent
+* Confirm subscription by email link
+* When in subscription manager, add new article subscription
+* Add another comment (saved but marked as SPAM) -> admin email sent
+* Edit the comment record you just created in "list" module
+* Un-check the SPAM checkbox, save record -> new comment mail sent
+* Click envelope icon in "all post" view (T3extblog BE module) -> New post subscription mail sent

 Run unit tests